-Bicycle Basket Makeover:
+Bicycle Basket Makeover supplies:

-- Sewing needle and thread
+- sewing needle and thread

-- Small basket (I found mine at a thrift shop for $1)
+- small basket (I found mine at a thrift shop for $1)

-- White acrylic paint (I used Martha Stewart)
+- white acrylic paint (I used Martha Stewart)

-- Wide paint brush and thin paint brush
+- wide paint brush and thin paint brush

-- Wire and/or zip ties (to attach the basket to your bike or scooter)
+- wire and/or zip ties (to attach the basket to your bike or scooter)

-STEP 4: Using your needle and thread, evenly space out the pom poms and sew them onto the top of the basket.
+Using your needle and thread, evenly space out the pom poms and sew them onto the top of the basket.
 You’re basically sewing the thread through the poms and tying them onto the basket.

-STEP 6: Cut out four 4 inch pieces of ribbon.
+Cut out four 4 inch pieces of ribbon.
 Use the hot glue gun to adhere the back of each letter to the center of each ribbon piece.

-STEP 7: Slip each end of the letter ribbon into the holes of the baskets (evenly spaced), and tie them on in the inside of the basket.
+Slip each end of the letter ribbon into the holes of the baskets (evenly spaced), and tie them on in the inside of the basket.
 Trim excess ribbon.
 Use the wire and/or zip ties to attach the Bicycle Basket to your bike or scooter.

 You’re done and ready to take your decorated bike out for a spin!